ptgott/one-newsletter/ROADMAP.md

 1. Come up with a release process (i.e., let people install this without building from source).

 ## Making development easier

+1. Use a mock clock in e2e tests when calling `scrape.StartLoop` with a `time.Ticker` channel.
+This way, we can advance the clock manually to run tests, and don't need to wait as much.

 1. Add a Makefile with “test-unit” and “test-e2e” targets.
 Also measure unit test coverage in a make target.